soot-oss/SootUp/docs/getting-started.md

 ## Retrieving the Control-Flow Graph of a Method

-Each `SootMethod` contains a Control-Flow Graph (CFG), or as we name here a `StmtGraph`, that is usually used for program analysis.
+Each `SootMethod` contains a Control-Flow Graph (CFG) which is represented via the `StmtGraph`.
+This structure is usually used for program analysis.
 You can retrieve the CFG of a `SootMethod` as follows:

 !!! example "Retrieving the CFG of a SootMethod"